-Today the Telegraph launches its annual toy appeal which every year helps disadvantaged children across our area.
+Today the Northants Telegraph launches its annual toy appeal which helps disadvantaged children across the county every year.

-Many of these children would receive nothing on Christmas Day if it was not for the generosity of our readers.
+Many of these children would receive nothing if it wasn’t for the generosity of our readers.

 The gifts are collected by Northamptonshire County Council’s social services team, who give them to children across the Kettering, Corby, Wellingborough and Rushden areas.